 SFTP is the Secure (or SSH) File Transfer Protocol.

-It runs over SSH v2 and is standard with most modern SSH installations.
+SFTP runs over SSH v2 and is installed as standard with most modern SSH installations.

 Paths are specified as